2022 FIFA World Cup

 The 2022 FIFA World Cup was the 22nd FIFA World Cup, the quadrennial world championship for national football teams organised by FIFA.
 It took place in Qatar from 20 November to 18 December 2022, after the country was awarded the hosting rights in 2010.
 It was the first World Cup to be held in the Middle East and the Arabian Peninsula, and the second in an Asian country after the 2002 tournament in South Korea and Japan.
-(Note: The 2018 competition, held in the European part of Russia, also featured one or two Asian venues depending on definition for the intercontinental boundary.)
+(Note: The 2018 competition, held in the European part of Russia, also featured one or two Asian venues depending on the definition used for the intercontinental boundary.)

-This tournament was the last with 32 participating teams, with the number of teams being increased to 48 for the 2026 World Cup.
-To avoid the extremes of Qatar's hot and humid climate in summers, the event was held in November and December, becoming the first one to take place outside the traditional months of May, June, and July.
+This tournament was the last with 32 participating teams, before increasing to 48 for the 2026 World Cup.
+To avoid the extremes of Qatar's hot climate in summers, the event was held in November and December, becoming the first to take place in the end of the year and outside the traditional months of May, June, and July.
 It was held over a reduced time frame of 29 days with 64 matches played in eight venues across five cities.
 Qatar entered the event—their first World Cup—automatically as the host's national team, alongside 31 teams determined by the qualification process.